 - People meeting to plan, sing, create and celebrate

 - Advocates for improvements in local transport systems, affordable housing (links to Exploratory Housing Study Dec 2014 documents I, II, III)

 - Maleny being ready in a disaster.
 After Cyclone Oswald, MNC led the community work behind Get Ready Maleny, our local Disaster Management Plan (link to Get Ready Maleny to come).
 MNC is listed as a secondary Evacuation / Recovery Centre

 - People giving back to local communities.
 With your small change, in one step, you can make a small monthly donation and have your membership come out of the same fund.
 Click here to Donate

 - Community gardening.
 Volunteers are working in the garden most days.
 Come along and join in!
 New & experienced gardeners welcome.

 Maleny Neighbourhood Centre (MNC) is an Incorporated Associated overseen by a Management Committee.

 Maleny Neighbourhood Centre is an Income Tax Exempt Charity (donations over $2 are fully tax deductible) and a Not For Profit Organisation.

 Our Australian Business Number is 33 095 644 692.

 Maleny Neighbourhood Centre provides emergency relief support and has over ten different affordable spaces for hire for events and meetings including kitchens.
 MNC is a focal point for a wide range of community activities and is a busy, friendly place.
 Over the past few years, responding to local needs and the community using the centre more, visitor numbers have risen.
-In 2016, there were over 20,000 visistors to MNC and in 2017 we haveover 1000 visits per month.
+In 2017, there were over 20,000 visistors to MNC and in 2018 we have over 1000 visits per month.